 Part 1: Engagement 1.
 Establishing a Working Alliance 2.
 Setting Expectations 3.
 Orienting and Onboarding Part 2: Assessment 4.
 Observation 5.
 Interviewing 6.
 Assessment Tools Part 3: Intervention 7.
 Crisis Management 8.
 Resistance to Change 9.
 Performance Issues Part 4: Evaluation and Termination 10.
 Staff Development 11.
 Periodic Review and Performance Monitoring 12.
 Termination Part 5: Self-Care 13.
 Boundaries 14.
 Vicarious and Secondary Trauma 15.
 Work-Life Balance

-Richard Newmyer is a Senior Lecturer with the Suzanne Dworak-Peck School of Social Work at the University of Southern California.
-He spent two decades developing programs for children, youth and families.
+Richard Newmyer is Senior Lecturer with the Suzanne Dworak-Peck School of Social Work at the University of Southern California.
+He spent two decades developing programs for children, youth, and families.
 His experience includes administration, facilitation, community organizing, governmental relations, social advocacy, communications, and fundraising.

 Supranovich and Newmyer have written an excellent, easy-to-read guide for human services professionals making the transition from direct practice into supervision and management.
 Many professionals with advanced degrees may quickly promote to supervisory positions in response to personal or organizational changes.
 This book builds upon and leverages the value of that clinical training to new administrative roles, responsibilities and effective leadership.

 Marleen Wong, Senior Vice Dean, David Lawrence Stein/Violet Goldberg Sachs Professor of Mental Health and Fellow of the American Academy of Social Work and Social Welfare